Architecture

 Tool Execution Model

-Tools use a local-first execution model:
+Tools use a local-first, iterative execution model:

 ↓